Find the best Hearthstone betting sites

 Hearthstone: Heroes of Warcraft

 Hearthstone is a turn based, collectible card game released and developed by Blizzard Entertainment, who is also the company behind best sellers such as Diablo, Starcraft and Warcraft.
 The game is based on the lore of Warcraft and uses the same characters, creatures and relics from the series.
-As opposed to the majority of Blizzard’s projects, Heartstone was actually created by a smaller team of developers as an experimental game.
+As opposed to the majority of Blizzard’s projects, Hearthstone was actually created by a smaller team of developers as an experimental game.
 The idea came from the fact that a lot of people within the company had a liking for collectible card games.
 The experiment turned out to be a great success, to say the least.
 On the 11th of March 2014 it had its worldwide PC release and just a month later its iOS release (iPhone and iPad).
 In December thtat same year, it was then also released to Android.
-Since the release, the game has received a lot of positive reviews from both critics and fans and as of 2016, Blizzard has reported there being more than 50 million unique Hearthstone players registered.
+Since the release, the game has received a lot of positive reviews from both critics and fans and as of 2016, Blizzard has reported there were more than 70 million unique Hearthstone players registered.

 Tournaments and betting on Hearthstone